waggle-sensor/waggle/docs/integrating-sensors.md

 ### Connectivity

-There are a number of options for connecting a sensor so it may be used.
-The preferred option is to use USB (for example, serial over USB) which simplifies which allows you to focus solely on software requirements.
-Available alternatives include I2C, SPI and RS232 through our coresense board.
-The disadvantage with these options is that it requires modifications to our firmware to detect
+There are a number of options for connecting a sensor so it may be used including USB, I2C, SPI, RS232 as well as connectivity through Ethernet or WiFi.

+The preferred option is to use USB (for example, serial over USB) which simplifies your task to only writing the node and server plugins described later in this document.

+Alternatives to USB include I2C, SPI and RS232 which are connected through our Coresense board.
+The major disadvantage with these options is that it not only requires you to write the node and server plugins, but you also must maintain firmware adhereing to the rather stringent requirement of transmitting data in a Coresense packet.
+This also means you have less control over what happens to your data as it moves through the data pipeline.

 ### Power